-When it comes to flooring, the one in your kitchen is no doubt most susceptible to wearing out.
+Regarding flooring, the one in your kitchen is undoubtedly the most susceptible to wearing out.
 Not only is the kitchen an inherently busy area, but it is also most prone to drips, spills, stains, and other kitchen-related mishaps.
-Therefore, it’s no surprise that the kitchen flooring material needs to be strong enough to endure it all and still look smashing.
+Therefore, it’s no surprise that the kitchen flooring needs to be strong enough to endure it all and still look smashing.

-That is why not every material is an ideal choice when it comes to kitchen flooring.
-That said, some options will be more durable while others will look better with little to no maintenance.
-In the end, it’s important to pick your kitchen flooring based on your needs, style, and cost.
+That is why not every material is an ideal choice for kitchen flooring.
+Some options will be more durable, while others will look better with little maintenance.
+Ultimately, picking your kitchen flooring based on your needs, style, and the cost is important.

 We spoke to the experts at NE Kitchen and Flooring to bring you the best kitchen flooring options for your newly remodeled or built kitchen.

 Hardwood is very durable and ideal for most areas of your home.
-However, for a long time, it was considered unsuitable for the kitchen due to moisture-related concerns.
+However, it was considered unsuitable for the kitchen for a long time due to moisture-related concerns.
 However, modern finishes and sealers make it more than a worthy competitor when choosing your kitchen flooring.
-Keep in mind that hardwood is still more susceptible to moisture and stains than other items on this list.
+Remember that hardwood is still more susceptible to moisture and stains than other items on this list.

-Hardwood is softer to the foot.
+Hardwood is softer on foot.
 It increases resale value and can be easily refinished once it gets worn.
 However, it is prone to denting and scratches.
 It’s difficult to install on your own and is usually costlier.

 Ceramic tiles are made from natural clay.
 The material is shaped, glazed, and finally formed using extreme heat.
 As a material, it is very durable and hard, impervious to stains and water.
 This is why it is the most common choice for kitchen flooring.
 Additionally, it’s also highly durable against heat and physical damage.
 They are available in a wide variety of patterns and colors made to match any kitchen design.